 This field shall specify an identification of the volume.
-The characters in this field shall be d1-characters.
+Within a Supplementary Volume Descriptor, the characters in this field shall be d1-characters.
+Within an Enhanced Volume Descriptor, the characters in this field shall be subject to agreement between the originator and recipient of the volume.